sethfowler/chromium-trace-analyzer/README.md

 # chromium-trace-analyzer

-An analyzer for Chromium trace event files.
+This is an analyzer for Chromium trace event files.
 You can get your hands on one of these files by saving a profile from the Chrome developer tools or by saving a trace from a Lighthouse audit.
-Given a trace, `chromium-trace-analyzer` can:
+Given a trace, `chromium-trace-analyzer`
+can:
 * Summarize it, so you can get the information you need quickly.
 * Filter out irrelevant tasks and events, so you can focus on the information that's relevant to your code.
-* Annotate tasks and events with source locations in more detail than the developer tools natively provide, so you can understand where your performance is going.
+* Provide fine-grained attributions and breakdowns of tasks and events, so you can understand where your performance is going.

 Source mapping and syntax highlighting are supported to help make the trace summaries as readable as possible.
 Here's an example summary entry: